So as to attract and keep their attention.

 Stop making these four common content mistakes.
 Your thought leadership readers will thank you.

-Short-form content has been forecast to replace long-form for years.
-In B2B marketing, the data says that's a mistake.
+Long-form content has been forecast to succumb to short-form for years.
+In B2B marketing, the data says that''s not going to happen.

 When you need an article for HBR, who you gonna call?
 Ghost writers!

 You need customer stories to make your firm's advice convincing, not theoretical.
 Here's how to get those stories.

 No one disputes that good communications are critical to businesses.
 Yet bad writing persists.
 Why?